The Odyssey: Essay Topics & Samples

-Are you studying Homer’s Odyssey and need to write a paper on it?
+Are you studying Homer’s The Odyssey and need to write a paper on it?
 Are you lost in the vast diversity of themes the poem is covering?
-Or maybe you are searching for prompts or examples of Odyssey essay?
+Or maybe you are searching for examples and essay topics for The Odyssey-themed paper?

 Lucky you!
 We can help you with everything!

-Our team created the list of successful Odyssey essay topics for you.
+Our custom-writing team has created a list of excellent The Odyssey essay topics for you.
 Moreover, we can offer you insightful prompts and useful examples to help you compose an outstanding paper.

-So, look through our page and pick up the most valuable ideas for you.
+So, look through our page and pick the ideas you like best.
 Your writing process will definitely become more pleasurable with our The Odyssey essay prompts.

 1. Why is Odysseus a true epic hero?

 Analyze Odysseus’ personality.
-What character traits of the King of Ithaca determine him as an epic hero?
-In your essay, explain why Odysseus remains one of the most widely-discussed heroes for several thousands of years already.
+What character traits of the King of Ithaca define him as an epic hero?
+Your essay can also explain why Odysseus remains one of the most widely-discussed heroes for several thousands of years.

 2. Homeric similes in The Odyssey.